IamSanjid/RMB/README.md

 # Dependencies
 * [GLFW 3.4](https://github.com/glfw/glfw/) (Build from the official GitHub repo for your specific OS) for windows a custom build was placed in this repo.
 * [ImGui](https://github.com/ocornut/imgui) For simple or more like lazy UI.

+# How to Build
+* On windows, visual studio 2019+ with `Desktop development with C++` components installed should be able to build this.
+(Yes, no need to manually link ImGui and GLFW libs).
+* For Linux and other OSs you to implement all these stuff listed [here.](#for-linux-and-other-oss)

 # For Linux and other OSs
 1. First you need to implement a global hotkey listener, for windows, a dummy window is created and `RegisterHotKey` API is used to register the hotkeys and listened to `WM_HOTKEY` messages on that window.
 On Linux, I think something similar can be done using `XGrabKey`(X11 window manager) I don't have much experience.